 The Dark Lord when on to threatened Harry Potter directly, blaming him for the deaths and gave him an hour to meet him in the forest.

-Harry would give himself up.
+Potter would give himself up.

 Draco's eyes popped open.
 He plunged his hand into the pocket to the left and yanked out one of the vials.
 He always kept them on his person since he'd brewed them during the summer.
 He popped the top and downed the first one.
 It froze his insides.
 An unnatural silence fell.
 He had ten minutes before he could drink the next vile.
 Staggering, Draco retraced his steps.
 He pushed the tapestry aside and entered the Entrance Hall.
-As he did, he saw Potter, Granger and Weasley enter, looking around.
-They looked trouble, none more so than Potter.
+As he did, he saw Potter, Granger, and Weasley enter, looking around.
+They looked troubled, none more so than Potter.